Jmathieu14/kata-word-search/README.md

 *How long or short can the words be?*<br />
 * Words will be a minimum of two letters long, and will always fit within the grid along the axis on which it can be located.

+## Directions ##
+To run this program and solve a word puzzle, call the main function from main.py and input a valid word search table file.
+An example of valid input can be found at '/input/readme-example-input.txt'.